amazeeio/docs/automated_deployments.md

 ## Deployment on production sites

-The deployment strategy used at amazee.io is heavily inspired by [drush deploy](https://www.drupal.org/project/drush_deploy) which is in turn inspired by capistrano.
+The deployment strategy used at amazee.io is heavily inspired by capistrano.
 In the end they all do the same thing.

 ## Filesystem Structure